-President Trump is beginning his term in office with debt held by the public at 77 percent of the economy, higher than any new president besides Harry Truman.
+President Trump began his term in office with debt held by the public at 77 percent of the economy, higher than any new president besides Harry Truman.
 And it is forecast to grow indefinitely.
 High and rising debt will make it harder to grow the economy and build a better future for America.
 Now is the time for our leaders to take action.
 Here’s how:

 1. Come up with a budget that reduces the debt path.
 The current trend of debt growing faster than the economy must be reversed.
 President Trump’s first budget should include proposals that result in the debt growing slower than the economy.
 At the end of a decade, at the very least, it should leave debt relative to the economy lower than where it is today (77 percent of Gross Domestic Product) rather than the 91 percent it is projected to be.
 Congress should abide by the same standard in its budget resolution.

 2. Focus health care reform on cost control.
 The growth of health costs is among the biggest drivers of growing debt, and in fact, federal health care spending will account for more than half the expected increase in total spending as a share of the economy over the next ten years.
 As policymakers consider reforming health care and/or changing the Affordable Care Act (also known as Obamacare), they should: